10 Essential Watering Tips to Keep Your Landscape Alive

 For most plants, this looks like:

-Watering 2 to 3 times per week, long enough for the soil to soak deeply rather than just wet the surface.
+Watering 2 to 3 times per week, long enough for the soil to soak deeply rather than just wetting the surface leaves.

 • Rotor systems: 45 to 60 minutes, twice per week